What is Breaking News?

-[Another interesting observation, huh?
-Again how many times have you heard a newscaster say, "We don't have a reporter on the scene yet, but as soon as we get some footage, we'll bring it to you.
-But if you have a video, please send it to us."]
+Many times I've heard newscasters say, "We don't have a reporter on the scene yet, but as soon as we get some footage, we'll bring it to you.
+And if you have a video, please send it to us."

 A related element of the "breaking news" frenzy is the competition among media outlets to be the first to report a story, seen as a major coup in the business of journalism.
 However, the consequence of rushing to press is that sometimes inaccurate reporting occurs.

-According to Tony Rogers of About.com Guide, "media outlets rush too quickly to be first on a breaking story and end up reporting things that turn out to be wrong."
+In his 2019 article, "What Is a Breaking News Story?"
+Tony Rogers says, "Media outlets rush too quickly to be first on a breaking story and end up reporting things that turn out to be wrong."
 He cites the recent faux pas by several major news organizations that reported that Congresswoman Gabrielle Giffords had died in a mass shooting in Tucson, AZ.